AI, make or break for our Carbon Emissions?

 The energy consumption of AI varies significantly depending on the model’s purpose and complexity.
 [5] A Bloom study found that generalised AI, such as ChatGPT, has a substantially higher energy footprint compared to more specialised models, only taking a couple of weeks for their usage emissions to exceed emissions produced by a specialised trained AI.
 Goldman Sachs further emphasised the energy demands of AI, stating a ChatGPT query requires nearly 10 times the amount of electricity as a Google search.

-The rapid expansion of AI is driving a surge in demand for data centres - giant computing warehouses that power AI systems.
-Data centres are responsible for a substantial portion of global electricity usage, posing future issues for energy consumption.
-Consequently, the International Energy Agency (IEA) predicts electricity consumption from data centres could double by 2026, reaching 1000 TWh, adding the equivalent of ‘one Germany’ to global electrical demand.
+The International Energy Agency (IEA) predicts electricity consumption from data centres could double by 2026, reaching 1000 TWh, adding the equivalent of ‘one Germany’ to global electrical demand.
 Goldman Sachs research supports this projection, expecting a 160% increase in demand by 2030.
 At a minimum, AI is predicted to represent 19% of this data centre energy demand.
-As a result, global data centre emissions are predicted to reach ‘2.5bn metric tonnes of Carbon Dioxide equivalent by 2030’, according to Morgan Stanley research (Reuters).
+As a result, global data centre emissions are forecast to reach ‘2.5bn metric tonnes of Carbon Dioxide equivalent by 2030’, according to Morgan Stanley research (Reuters).

-Increasing energy demands have prompted concerns for the ability of the world to meet demands whilst transitioning away from fossil fuels.
+These increasing energy demands have prompted concern for the ability of the world to meet such demands whilst pressures to transition away from fossil fuels continue.
 As of the 22nd of September, The United Nations adopted a pact to phase out fossil fuel consumption.
-António Guterres, UN Secretary-General, described the world as “heading off the rails”, calling upon all countries to act, whilst acknowledging emissions were still rising, to ensure their 2050 net zero emissions goal.
+António Guterres, UN Secretary-General, described the

-Michael Khoo, Climate Disinformation Program Director at Friends of the Earth, described AI as being such a power drain that will causes “America to run out of energy”.
-Goldman Sachs analysts predict the US will be required to ‘invest around $50 billion in new generation capacity for data centres’ additionally causing 3.3 billion cubic feet of natural gas demand by 2030.
 The same Goldman analysts predict Europe's demand for power to grow as much as 50%, requiring $800 billion in transmission and distribution costs and up to $850 billion in investment in renewable energy sources.
-The EU’s aim of climate-neutrality by 2050 will likely be hindered by these increasing demands.
+The EU’s aim of climate neutrality by 2050 will likely be hindered if not prevented by these increasing demands.

 Microsoft and Google are two leading examples of corporations with rising emissions caused by AI.
 Microsoft has invested billions of dollars into OpenAI and is building additional AI tools.
 AI is the predominant cause of its rising emissions, having risen almost a third (29.1%) from its baseline stat in 2020.